meziantou/Meziantou.Analyzer/docs/README.md

 # MA0123: Sequence number must be a constant
 dotnet_diagnostic.MA0123.severity = warning

-# MA0124: Log Parameter type is not valid
+# MA0124: Log parameter type is not valid
 dotnet_diagnostic.MA0124.severity = warning

 # MA0125: The list of log parameter types contains an invalid type